 Why Get Tested?

-To determine the proportion of your blood that is made up of red blood cells (RBCs), thus to screen for, help diagnose, or monitor conditions that affect RBCs; as part of a routine health examination or if your doctor suspects that you have anemia or polycythemia
+To determine the proportion of your blood that is made up of red blood cells (RBCs) in order to screen for, help diagnose, or monitor conditions that affect RBCs; as part of a routine health examination or if your healthcare provider suspects that you have anemia or polycythemia

 When to Get Tested?

-With a test for hemoglobin or as part of a complete blood count (CBC) during a routine health exam or when your doctor suspects you have a condition such as anemia (low hematocrit) or polycythemia (high hematocrit); at regular intervals to monitor a disorder that affects RBCs and to evaluate treatment effectiveness
+With a test for hemoglobin or as part of a complete blood count (CBC) during a routine health exam or when you have signs and symptoms of anemia (weakness, fatigue) or polycythemia (dizziness, headache); at regular intervals to monitor a disorder that affects RBCs and to evaluate the effectiveness of treatment

 A blood sample drawn from a vein in your arm or by a fingerstick (children and adults) or heelstick (newborns)

 Test Preparation Needed?